syncpoint/terrain-rgb/README.md

 }
 ```

 By using [QGIS](https://qgis.org) we can visualize our greyscale data.
-The deep black areas around Austria are _No Data _ areas.
+The areas around Austria are _No Data _ areas.

 ![DEM Visualization of Austria](images/DHM-Austria.png)